underscoreio/essential-scala/src/pages/collections/seq.md

  - There are two methods for retrieving the first item in a `List` -- what are they called and how do they differ?

- - What method can be used used to display the elements of the sequence as a string?
+ - What method can be used to display the elements of the sequence as a string?

  - What method of `Option` can be used to determine whether the option contains a value?